The Workplace Needs Introverts

 • Introverts can use their strengths to bring out the best in others.

-According to Gino (2015) here is how to get the best out of introverts through such meetings:
+According to Gino (2015), here is how to get the best out of introverts through such meetings:

 1. At Amazon, every meeting starts in total silence.

-2. Before anyone can say anything everyone must quietly read a six-page memo about the meeting's agenda for 20 to 30 minutes
+2. Before anyone can say anything, everyone must quietly read a six-page memo about the meeting's agenda for 20 to 30 minutes

-3. After reading the memos, the group can then focus on reaching shared understandings, dig into data and insights, and have a meaningful debate.
+3. After reading the memos, the group can focus on reaching shared understandings, dig into data and insights, and have a meaningful debate.

 5. It often encourages extroverts to listen and reflect and open up to the perspectives of their more silent peers.